 Industrial Upgrade: Pashmina and Aftershow Matt Emulsion from Crown Paints

 7. Blue Hues: Crown Paints is also focussing on ‘Immersed’ which is all about water so expect to see blues ranging from a light haze through to deep midnight.
 You’ve heard the saying blue and green should never be seen … together … Heal’s tell me that green will be coming back in Spring.
 The palette will be mossy greens, pastel mint and taupe shades.
 You can pair this with classic brass finishes.
-Just so you know, bright copper tones are out!
+So that you know, bright copper tones are out!